cds-snc/notification-documentation/src/en/send.md

 Once you've got a template ready, find the template ID associated with it.
 You'll need that ID to specify which template you want to use when you call the API.

-## Personalisation
+Your API call must also include any fields that have been set up as personalisations.
 Personalisation allows you to change what shows up in a specific message as it gets sent out.
 You might use personalisation to:

 - Address a user by their name
 - Provide users with a specific link to click
 - Send a unique transaction number as a follow up
 - Give users a dynamically generated list of actions they need to take

-Your API call must include any fields that have been set up as personalisations.

 ## Sending an email